RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 ### Stopping execution

 So now we could call the logic of the script in Pester, but we still had the problem of it actually running the script when we imported it.
 What we needed was a flag of some kind which could tell the script to execute or not when imported.
 There are a number of different types of flags; Setting environment variables or registry keys of files on disk.
-However in PowerShell the simpliest method is to just have a script parameter.
+However in PowerShell the simplest method is to just have a script parameter.

 Note - Using a script parameter was appropriate for the WSUS Client module but you may prefer to use something else